eolculnamo2/desktop-file-manager/README.md

-# Tauri + Svelte + Typescript

-A .desktop file manager for Gnome
+A project to practice rust -- A .desktop file manager

 pnpm tauri dev to begin local environment